dotlang/language/doc/RFE.md

 If you cast a union to int, it will give you ?
 No this will be confusing.

-? - How can I parse a json to a specific data structure? e.g. message payload in post http request option 1: a built-in function to convert a json string to the given data structure `customer = parseJson(strJson)`
+N - How can I parse a json to a specific data structure? e.g. message payload in post http request option 1: a built-in function to convert a json string to the given data structure `customer = parseJson(strJson)`